evanca/quick-portfolio/projects/fograim/fograim.md

-WORDS:
+WORDS

-In 2016 I was commissioned to collaborate on a dance piece entitled Fógraím/I Proclaim with Sibéal Davitt and Tristan Rosenstock for Embodied at the GPO.
-Commissioned by An Post Witness History in association with Dublin Dance Festival, Embodied was a series of six new dance solos by female choreographers based in Ireland.
-It aimed to shine a light on the role of women as initiators of change within Irish society.
-For our piece, I created an interactive system that integrated technologies and principles from artificial intelligence and generative music systems with creative coding and smart technologies.
-The system created music from the body movements and physical gestures expressed during a dance performance.
-It allowed a dancer to contribute to generating musical content through body movement.
 It also allowed a performer to improvise live alongside the dancer.
 All three nights of the performance were sold out and it attracted positive reviews in the national and local press with the Examiner describing our performance as “a raw, rhythmic, primal yet playful performance that is searingly powerful and a sheer joy to behold”.
 The success of this piece led to a residency at Dance House in 2018 in which Sibéal and myself worked with traditional concertina player Niall Vallely to further develop the system to incorporate a traditional instrumentalist.